 - During the day, it is imperative to use a security cable to lock down portable equipment, such as a laptop, even while working on them.
 A security cable will discourage a casual thief who walks by.
 They aren't foolproof since they can be cut with the right tools, but they will slow down a thief.

 - Do NOT rely on a security cable overnight!
 Instead, store portable devices in a locked cabinet overnight and during weekends/holidays.
 If you need a lockable cabinet, talk to Facilities Services.
 Don't take equipment home as a security measure—only do this if you need to work from home.
 If you do not have a safe place to store your college-owned laptop, CIS can store it for you; just contact the Computer Shop (ETC 114; ext.
 7277) to make arrangements to drop it off and retrieve it.

 - Lock down other valuable equipment such as desktop computers, scanners and printers.
 Lock equipment to large, immobile objects and make sure the cable can't be slipped off or easily removed by taking apart furniture.

 - Keep doors and windows locked when not in your office.
-Don't leave computer equipment in plain sight of windows.

 - For personal equipment, mark your contact information permanently on the device.
 Etchers are available from Community Safety.